derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-15/01/2026 16:33:34 : 3 Database Admins walked into a NoSQL bar.
+16/01/2026 16:27:12 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Optimist: The glass is half full.
-Pessimist: The glass is half empty.
-Programmer: The glass is twice as large as necessary.
+I suggested holding a 'Python Object Oriented Programming Seminar', but the acronym was unpopular.
 <!-- replace-with-joke ends -->